streetsidesoftware/cspell-dicts/docs/creating-dictionaries.md

 ## Using `.yaml` files.

-Writing configuration in Yaml can be much easier that writing in JSON.
+Writing configuration in Yaml can be much easier than writing in JSON.

 Just have the `cspell-ext.json` file import the Yaml file.